Skip to content

 The Problem

-Deer collisions pose a serious threat to drivers, with over one million deer-vehicle collisions per year in the United States.
+Deer collisions pose a serious threat to drivers, with over 1.8 million deer-vehicle collisions per year in the United States.
 The estimated total cost associated with deer-vehicle collisions is calculated to be $8,388,000,000.

 The Question